Beningbrough Hall: History

 During the Second World War the hall was occupied by the Royal Air Force then latterly, the Royal Canadian Air Force, when under No. 6 Group of Bomber Command, they took over some of the bases in the region (such as the nearby RAF Linton-on-Ouse and RAF Leeming).

 Lady Chesterfield died in 1957, and in June 1958 the estate was acquired by the National Trust after it had been accepted by the government in lieu of death duties at a cost of £29,250.
+Initially, following the acquisition, the National Trust sought, unsuccessfully, to let the premises out for £1 per week.

-In partnership with the National Portrait Gallery the hall exhibits more than a hundred 18th-century portraits and has seven new interpretation galleries called 'Making Faces: 18th-century Style'.
+In partnership with the National Portrait Gallery the hall now exhibits more than a hundred 18th-century portraits and has seven new interpretation galleries called 'Making Faces: 18th-century Style'.
 Outside the main building there is a Victorian laundry and a walled garden with fruit and vegetable planting, the produce from which is used by the walled garden restaurant.

 Beningbrough Hall includes a wilderness play area, community orchard, an Italianate border and garden shop.
 It hosts events, activity days, family art workshops, and an annual food and craft festival which in 2010 was a Big Green Festival.